glennmatlin/FIFE_manuscript/wopr/main.typ

 By contrast however, contemporary research into AI wargames have targeted analytical games where the world state is defined by strict rules, a discrete gamespace where actions often have calculated outcomes.
 Commonly known examples include Chess, Go, and Starcraft 2.
-// TODO: reinforcement learning citations here Unfortunately, these systems struggle with the ambiguity, creativity, and multi‑party interactions central to seminar formats.
+// TODO: reinforcement learning citations here Unfortunately, these systems struggle with the ambiguity, creativity, and multi‑party interactions central to open-ended games.
 Computational support exists for tightly scoped kinetic or logistical simulations (e.g., Monte
-Carlo tree search; reinforcement learning) over specific mechanics, but offers little help with the narrative argumentation required of open-ended language-based games [@black_scaling_2024; @page_modeling_nodate].
+Carlo tree search; reinforcement learning) over specific mechanics, but offers little help with the narrative argumentation required of open-ended language-based games @black_scaling_2024.
 Such approaches often have limited interpretability, poor generalization to novel scenarios, and difficulty handling long‑form, multi‑party discourse.
-Open‑ended wargames remain predominantly human‑driven because they require creativity, persuasion, and negotiation, not merely optimal move search [@perla_why_2011; @noauthor_wargaming_2017; @coulthart_whats_2017].
+Open‑ended wargames remain predominantly human‑driven because they require creativity, persuasion, and negotiation, not merely optimal move search @perla_why_2011 @noauthor_wargaming_2017 @coulthart_whats_2017.

 === Analytical
 Analytical wargaming emphasizes formal rules, codified mechanics, and quantitative outcomes.